lukeliu2016/lukeliu2016.github.io/README.md

-# Blog Site for EQXIU team
+# Blog Site for Me

-See the result at: http://eqxiu.github.io/
+See the result at: http://lukeliu2016.github.io/